+

 Transfer Articulation Agreements

-If you are following a formal transfer articulation agreement, an official evaluation of transfer credit will be conducted upon admission to the university.
-Transfer credits listed on the agreement will be evaluated and applied according to the current catalog at the first semester of enrollment at UMD.
+For students following a formal transfer articulation agreement, an official evaluation of transfer credit will be conducted upon admission to the university.
+Transfer credits listed on the agreement will be evaluated and applied according to the current catalog during the first semester of enrollment at UMD.
 Transfer credit for courses other than those listed on the agreement will be evaluated on a course-by-course basis.

 Current transfer articulation agreements include: